-Thus, press freedom is important if only for me to be able to read newspapers and know more than only my way of life exist and thus it should be defended.
+Thus, press freedom is important if only for me to be able to read newspapers and know more than only my way of life and thus press freedom should be defended.
 That is on the condition that the media behaves well and does its duty such as informing us correctly about changes in societies such as changes in the law.
 But also because in societies there will always be liars and corrupt people and it is the duty of the media to report on them.
-The Watergate scandal is a good example: although the press reported about something President Nixon wanted to keep private (i.e. his administration spied on his Democratic opponents) it was good the press published about the illegal activities of their President.
+The Watergate scandal is a good example: although the press reported about something President Nixon wanted to keep secret (i.e. his administration spied on his Democratic opponents) it was good the press published about the illegal activities of their President.
 Therefore, a crime was exposed and could be stopped; the president even had to resign.
 And, no, press freedom doesn't mean to be able to publish without restrictions.

 Thus, press freedom is important to expose wrongs in societies and to help change societies for the better but it should not be used to destroy (careers of) people (who do their job correctly) because then it is a force of evil.
 In the latter case people need to be protected from the press (i.e. via privacy laws) while in the first case people will celebrate press freedom as it liberates them.
 Of course, each person has another definition of press freedom; therefore people should be able to go to an independent organisation to defend their privacy whenever they think the media exposed their private life.
 And judges should look objectively to each individual case and not generalise towards a certain population.

 However, when people (either the police, the press or general public) notice someone breaks laws or behaves badly, it is the duty to report this so that the person who or organisation that breaks laws can be stopped and if necessary punished.
 The press knows how to report on crimes as they have a long history of exposing criminal activities.
-This is also the reason why press laws should not be too strict as otherwise each and every exception about reporting on others should be listed to prevent publishing about crime becomes a criminal activity in itself.
-Of course, the media can't simply break into people's houses, mobiles or Internet; this is something for the police after judges give them the authority to do so (in general, privacy needs to be protect from invasion).
-The press needs to use other ways to gather information about illegal activities, e.g. interview people involved (e.g. during the Watergate scandal the media got its information from an insider; therefore it is important whistleblowers get protection when they uncover illegal activities because it is in the interest of societies but then the criminal justice system should investigate further) although I can accept that in exceptional situations not normally acceptable activities have to be performed to uncover criminal activities.
+This is also the reason why press laws should not be too strict as otherwise each and every exception about reporting on others should be listed to prevent that publishing about crime becomes a criminal activity in itself.
+Of course, the media can't simply break into people's houses, mobiles or Internet; this is something for the police after judges give them the authority to do so (in general, privacy needs to be protected against invasion).
+The press needs to use other ways to gather information about illegal activities, e.g. interview people involved (e.g. during the Watergate scandal the media got its information from an insider; therefore, it is important that whistleblowers receive protection when they uncover illegal activities because it is in the interest of societies but, after exposure the criminal justice system should continue to investigate) although I can accept that in exceptional situations in normal situations unacceptable activities have to be performed to uncover criminal activities.

 Also ordinary people should be able to record criminal activities to give evidence to the police.
 E.g. early 21th century, an animal rights group in Belgium (i.e. Gaia) filmed the abuse of animals at an animal market.
 The judge ruled the people mistreating the animals couldn't be prosecuted because the evidence was not filmed by the police and thus the privacy of the people was violated because they didn't give their permission to be filmed, even when the videos were made at a public place.
 Therefore, in effect the judge granted the farmers the right to continue to mistreat animals and carry out an offence unless police would investigate the scene.
 Similarly, what if a murder is filmed by the public, does the public then have to asked the permission of the murderer and victim before they can go to the police or otherwise the evidence will be refused?